Page updated: 25 March, 2014 06:53

 and selecting Extended Keyboard navigation or

-for a TS-480 software password.
-In that same email, you should give me
+In that email you should give me

 your SKYPE name.
 We need your SKYPE name in order to get it added to the allowed contacts list on our remote base server.